Cycling Guide to Girona: Nathan Haas shows us the eats, meets & rides

-Girona is, without doubt, one of the meccas of the road cycling world.
-Nestled an hour or so north of Barcelona and just 40km from the Mediterranean coastline, the enchanting and playfully twisting catacombs of archways, alleyways and hidden plaça sit upon a confluence of four rivers which flow down from the lush mountain terrain surrounding the plain in which the modestly sized Catalan city rests.
+Girona is without a doubt one of the meccas of the road cycling world.
+Nestled an hour or so north of Barcelona and just 40km from the Mediterranean coastline, the enchanting and playfully twisting catacombs of archways, alleyways, and hidden plaça sit upon a confluence of four rivers which flow down from the lush mountain terrain surrounding the plain in which the modestly sized Catalan city rests.
 Girona is either home or temporary base to a multitude of pro-riders & teams, all drawn to the breathtaking terrain, multiple transport links and year-round promise of sun to warm the bones whilst training.
 Throw in the relaxed culture, fabled cuisine and old town charm and Girona, as a go-to destination for either a full-gas training camp or long weekend at touring pace, becomes irresistible.

 Always Riding had the pleasure of a travel guide in the shape of Team Dimension Data for Qhubeka's Nathan Haas to provide the inside line in advance for our whistle-stop visit.
 When it became known that Nathan was to head off to find his fortune at the Vuelta e Espana, Team Novo Nordisk's Chris Williams stepped in as route-meister deluxe before also heading off himself to race at the Tour Des Fjords in Norway.
 More of Nathan's hidden Girona later; first - the riding!